-The amounts shown for fiscal 2008 in the Stock Awards and Total columns of the Summary Compensation Table on page 26, as compared to those shown for fiscal 2007, vary primarily for the following reasons.
-For fiscal 2007, these columns include the FAS 123R financial statement accruals for all of the performance share awards under both the 2004 and 2007 performance share programs, as more fully described on pages 20 and 21, whereas for fiscal 2008, these columns include such accruals for all of the performance share awards under the 2007 performance share program, but only for the 40% portion of the earned awards under the 2004 performance share program that was held back for one year and paid out at the end of fiscal 2008.
+Total amounts and amounts for salary and bonus for fiscal 2009 reflect the Company's 2009 financial performance and the other factors described above.
+The amounts shown for fiscal 2009 in the Stock Awards and Total columns of the Summary Compensation Table on page 27, as compared to those shown for fiscal 2008 and 2007, vary primarily for the following reasons.
+For fiscal 2007, these columns represent the FAS 123R financial statement expense for all of the performance share awards under both the 2004 and 2007 performance share programs, as more fully described on pages 20 and 21.
+For fiscal 2008, these columns represent FAS 123R expense for all of the performance share awards under the 2007 performance share program, but only for the 40% portion of the earned awards under the 2004 performance share program that was held back for one year and paid out at the end of fiscal 2008.
+For fiscal 2009, these columns only include FAS 123R expense for performance share awards under the 2007 performance shares program.
 The change in the Company's year-end per share stock price also impacted these amounts.
-See footnote 2 to the Summary Compensation Table on page 26 for additional detail.
+See footnote (2) to the Summary Compensation Table on page 27 for additional detail.
+The amounts shown for fiscal 2009 in the Change in Pension Value and Non-Qualified Deferred Compensation column of the Summary Compensation Table on page 28 for additional detail.